 Finally, Susan Barbour expands on some of the themes about potential space by looking at them in an organizational setting.
-Beginning with Bion's (1961) group work and especially emphasizing the group-as-awhole paradigm (Wells 1985), she presents the narrative of a professional workgroup whose previously successful functioning became interplay and synergy among the various elements of psychotherapy and human experience.
-Perhaps, this is especially true about time and space.
-Indeed, there are ways in which these dimensions interact to create a single entity.
-For example, physics has the concept of a four-dimensional construct, space-time (Greene 2004; Galison 2003).
+Beginning with Bion's (1961) group work and especially emphasizing the group-as-awhole paradigm (Wells 1985), she presents the narrative of a professional workgroup whose previously successful functioning became seriously impaired when it experienced several staff changes and a change in leadership.
+Barbour shows how the workgroup's internal potential space collapsed and she gives suggestions for how leaders can create and maintain productive internal space for themselves and for their workgroups.